Skip to content →

 photo of Kristen A Renn

 Dr. Renn’s research interests include student success and persistence, identity and identity development in higher education, mixed race college students, women in higher education in the US and global contexts, and LGBTQ (lesbian, gay, bisexual, transgender, queer) issues in higher education.
 A grant from the Spencer Foundation supported her international study of women’s colleges and universities.
-She is MSU’s co-liaison to the University Innovation Alliance and co-PI on several grants related to increasing success for low-income and underrepresented students.
+She was MSU’s inaugural liaison to the University Innovation Alliance and has been co-PI on several grants related to increasing success for low-income and underrepresented students.
 Dr. Renn has been Associate Editor for International Research and Scholarship for the Journal of College Student Development, a Senior Scholar of ACPA-College Student Educators International, and a member of the governing boards of ACPA and the Association for the Study of Higher Education (ASHE).
 In 2018 she won two awards for research on gender and sexuality from the American Education Research Association (AERA).
-She is a past president of the Association for the Study of Higher Education and past chair of the AERA standing committee Scholars and Advocates for Gender Equity.Kris Renn Kristen Renn
+She is a past president of the Association for the Study of Higher Education and past chair of the AERA standing committee Scholars and Advocates for Gender Equity.
+In 2024 she won the Michigan State University William J. Beal Outstanding Faculty Award for her research, teaching, and academic leadership.
+Kris Renn Kristen Renn

-(updated August 2023) Kris Renn Kristen Renn
+(updated July 2024) Kris Renn Kristen Renn